 1987-1988 Notre Dame Hounds

-The team headed east to Pembroke, Ontario to take part in the Centennial Cup.
-They defeated Halifax in the first game, then claimed victory in the next game over Thunder Bay before losing a heartbreaker in overtime to the host Pembroke team.
+The team headed east to Pembroke, Ont., to take part in the Centennial Cup.
+They defeated Halifax in the first game then claimed victory in the next game over Thunder Bay before losing a heartbreaker in overtime to the host Pembroke team.
 They did get a chance for revenge as they once again met up with the hosts in the semi-final and defeated them 7-3 to earn a berth in the championship game.
-The Hounds faced off against the squad from Halifax and despite being down 2-1 after 40 minutes, the team rallied back and completed their dream season with goals by Rod Brind’Amour and Dwayne Norris to capture the National Championship title.
+The Hounds faced off against the squad from Halifax and despite being down 2-1 after 40 minutes, the team rallied back and completed their dream season with goals by Rod Brind’Amour and Dwayne Norris to capture the national championship title.

-When the tournament awards were handed out it was a sweep by the Hounds as Joby Messier was named the top defenseman while Brind’Amour was picked as the top centre, most valuable player and top scorer.
+When the tournament awards were handed out, it was a sweep by the Hounds as Joby Messier was named the top defenceman while Brind’Amour was picked as the top centre, most valuable player and top scorer.

 Members of the 1987-88 hockey club include:

 Rod Brind’Amour, Dwayne Norris, Scott Pellerin, Curtis Joseph, Joby Messier, Jeff Batters, Todd Clark, Tim Green, Eric Schoefield, Tom O’Rourke, David Anderson, Derek Hopko, Sandor Fizli, Darrin MacKay, Jason Herterm Willie Mitchell, Guy Sanderson, David Stevens, Stephane Gauvin, Jeff Kerr, Rob Schriner, Steven Widemeyer, Greg Beaucage, Wayne Labrie, Llew Newana, Barry MacKenzie (Coach).